lincolnmroth/PHS-Engineering-Resources/chapter1.md

   * [Robowars australia](https://www.youtube.com/channel/UCVEp15yu3q_YT3908XlFhdw) is an old channel \(no videos in a while\) is an old chanel of Angus the current creator of Makers Muse, and has great educational content about combat robotics

   * [Simone Giertz](https://www.youtube.com/channel/UC3KEoMzNz8eYnwBC34RaKCQ) is the queen of shitty robots, and thats what she builds.
 Fairly educational, very funny

+  * Not a youtube channel but [Charles Guan's blog](http://www.etotheipiplusone.net/) is amazing, and I would highly recommend reading it.
 * ##### Computer building

   * [Linus tech tips](https://www.youtube.com/channel/UCXuqSBlHAE6Xw-yeJA0Tunw) is a huge channel that has great videos about building computers